Block mounts

 Start the enclave

 Start the enclave using the Anjuna Nitro Runtime CLI.
-You need not provide any additional flags to the enclave creation to support the block mount.
+You do not need to provide any additional flags to the enclave creation to support the block mount.

 Stopping the application

-When stopping the application it is important to first stop the enclave, and only then stop the anjuna-block-manager.sh serving of the volume in the parent instance to prevent any loss or corruption of data.
+When stopping the application, it is important to first stop the enclave.
+Once the enclave is stopped, you can stop the anjuna-block-manager.sh from giving enclaves access to the volume in the parent instance, in order to prevent any loss or corruption of data.

 $ anjuna-block-manager.sh stop

-Accessing the volume content from outside of the enclave
+Accessing the volume contents from outside of the enclave

-There could be cases in which you need to access the volume’s content from outside the enclave.
-This could be when you want to look at the content of the files in the volume or copy files to the volume.
+There might be cases when you need to access the volume’s contents from outside the enclave.
+This could be when you want to look at the contents of the files in the volume or copy files to the volume.

-anjuna-block-manager.sh allows mounting the volume on any standard Linux instance, and accessing its content.
+anjuna-block-manager.sh allows mounting the volume on any standard Linux instance, and accessing its contents.

-Mounting the volume on the parent instance is not allowed while the volume is being used from inside the enclave as it may lead to corruption.
-If the volume is being used from inside the enclave you must first follow the steps mentioned in the Stopping the application section.
+Mounting the volume on the parent instance is not allowed while the volume is being used from inside the enclave, as it may lead to corruption.
+If the volume is being used from inside the enclave, you must first follow the steps in the Stopping the application section above, before mounting the volume on the parent instance.

-To make the volume content available, use the following command:
+To make the volume contents available, use the following command:

 $ mkdir -p /home/ec2-user/local-path